paulnc/spring-java-bank-api/README.md

 # Bank Application

-A  bank api application developed using Spring Boot.
+A bank Api backed application developed using Spring Boot.
+This project demonstrates basic banking financial  operations such as bank account management, transactions, fund transfers and scheduled fund transfers.

 - **Create Account**: Allows users to create a new bank account.
 - **Get Account Details**: Fetches details of a specific account by its ID.